Dyalog/pynapl/README.md

 are still around.
 On the Python side, the objects are stored by the interface, and released when all APL references to them have been removed.

+In some instances, some name mangling is required.
+Variables are exposed as properties on the APL side, which means that a variable `foo` will conflict with functions named `get_foo` and `set_foo`.
+In this case, those functions will be renamed `⍙get_foo` and `⍙set_foo`.